RachelCodes42/svg-logo-maker/README.md

 ## Installation
 <!-- Add installation instructions here -->
-1. Clone this repository to your local machine: git clone https://github.com/yourusername/logo-generator-cli.git 2.
-Change to the project directory: cd logo-generator-cli 3.
-Install the project dependencies: npm install
+1. Clone this repository to your local machine: git clone https://github.com/RachelCodes42/svg-logo-maker

+2. Change to the project directory: cd logo-generator-cli

+3. Install the project dependencies: npm install

 ## Usage
 <!-- Add usage information here -->
 To generate a logo, run the following command: npm start.
-Follow the on-screen prompts to enter your logo preferences: Text (up to three characters) Text color (color keyword or hexadecimal) Choose a shape (circle, triangle, square) Shape color (color keyword or hexadecimal) Once you have entered all the prompts, a file named logo.svg will be created in the project directory.
+Follow the on-screen prompts to enter your logo preferences: Text (up to three characters), Text color (color keyword or hexadecimal), Choose a shape (circle, triangle, square), Shape color (color keyword or hexadecimal).
+Once you have entered all the prompts, a file named logo.svg will be created in the project directory.
 You will also see the message "Generated logo.svg" in the command line.
+Open with live server.

 ## License
 <!-- Add license badge and explanation here -->